Francophone Mobility Chair

 - Launch of the call for nominations: June 15, 2019

-- Deadline for submitting application files: September 15, 2019
+- New deadline for submitting application files: October 15, 2019

 4. Selection process